unaihuete93/Tecnun-AIFun-2024/Labs/lab01.md

 4. Right click on the **rest-client** folder, select *Open in Integrated Terminal* and run the following command:

-    **C#**

-    ```
-    dotnet run
-    ```

     **Python**

     ```
-    pip install python-dotenv
     python rest-client.py
     ```

 5. When prompted, enter some text and review the language that is detected by the service, which is returned in the JSON response.
-For example, try entering "Hello", "Bonjour", and "Gracias".
+For example, try entering any sentence for the language to be detected, for example, "Hello and welcome to the Azure IA services".
+Longer sentences will work better.
 6. When you have finished testing the application, enter "quit" to stop the program.

 ## Use an SDK